 Excellent!
 Our camp cook, Kyrie Sophia, stresses the importance of a well-balanced diet by offering a variety of traditional home-cooked Greek dishes.

 Yes, Sunday afternoons that we are at the Ionian Village campsite are designated visiting times.
-In order to receive visitors at Ionian Village, parents of participants are required to complete a Parent/Guardian Release form designating authorized visitors.
-If a relative wants to visit and is not on the form, you must email us immediately at firstname.lastname@example.org or they will not be allowed to visit the camper.
+In order to receive visitors at Ionian Village, parents of participants are required to complete a Parent/Guardian Release that is part of the online registration designating authorized visitors.
+If a relative wants to visit and is not authorized, you must email us immediately at firstname.lastname@example.org or they will not be allowed to visit the camper.
 Relatives can visit the campsite between the hours of 1:30 p.m. and 3:30 p.m. on specified Sundays.
 Please check our website for these dates.
 Please inform the relatives visiting that they will be limited to a small visiting area of our campus, and due to safety and Youth Protection, are only allowed to go on Tours of the campus with a Staff Member.
 In addition, no visiting relative may enter the camper cabins at any time.
 Also, please note that the only visiting time for campers is while we are at the campsite.
 There will be absolutely no visiting time allowed while we are in other locations, such as Kerkyra or Athens.

 While we suggest that you travel to Greece with Ionian Village because participants begin to form friendships on the long flight, it is not mandatory.
 You may purchase the "Camp Only" package and meet our staff and participants at the airport in Athens or at the campsite in Bartholomeio.